 The special staged concert was presented at an equally famous building in London, The Hippodrome.
 In the late 1950s The Hippodrome theatre was converted into The Talk of The Town nightclub, where performers from around the world including Judy Garland, Eartha Kitt, Shirley Bassey, Sammy Davis Jr., Diana Ross & The Supremes, Liza Minnelli, and Stevie Wonder performed.
 It was the perfect performance space for a show set in the Flamingo Club.

-The Hippodrome seats 180 people, and both performances of THAT MAN - the industry matinee and the evening public show - sold out.
+Both performances of THAT MAN at the Hippodrome (the industry matinee and the evening public show) sold out.

 The marketing and print design for the show deliberately avoided relying on the Caro Emerald brand and Grandmono’s distinctive artwork in order to test the production’s credentials and commercial viability.

 The special staged concert featured BBC Eastenders star Jonny Labey as Rick.
 Other cast members were well-known West End stars representing hit shows such as “Wicked”, “Les Miserables”, “We Will Rock You”, “Beautiful”, and “Mrs. Henderson Presents”.

 The band was under the direction of experienced West End musical director Iain Vince-Gatt, and choreography was by multi-award-nominated Anthony Whiteman.
 Paul directed the show which was supported by a grant from the Arts Council.